 PTSD is highly treatable, with validated methods to address symptoms such as hyperarousal or hypervigilance.
 Said McKernan, “PTSD treatments could, indirectly, help the pain.”

 In a separate study published in the journal Neurourology and Urodynamics, McKernan zeroed in on pain associated with interstitial cystitis and bladder pain syndrome, using the same study population.

 Dozens of studies have drawn connections between psychosocial factors and interstitial cystitis, but McKernan is the first to specifically study the role of PTSD.

 She found an alarming 42 percent of patients with interstitial cystitis or bladder pain syndrome met diagnostic criteria for PTSD.
 They also had significantly higher rates of lifetime sexual abuse or childhood trauma when compared to others with chronic pain.
 Interstitial cystitis patients also scored highly on central sensitization inventories.

 The studies highlight the importance of careful screening for PTSD symptoms in patients experiencing chronic pain, McKernan said.

-“This doesn’t mean sitting down with patients and talking about their trauma—in fact that could make their pain worse and would require a lot of time.
-It would be to ask about frequency of specific symptoms.”
+“This doesn’t mean sitting down with patients and talking about their trauma—in fact, that could make their pain worse and would require a lot of time.
+It would be to ask about the frequency of specific symptoms.”

 McKernan recommends the Primary Care PTSD Screen to providers.
 “It can be a helpful piece of the puzzle.”